shuhaowu/towncrier/README.md

 Other "frontends" (UDP, whatever) maybe possible, but not yet implemented.

-Note: if you're viewing this on Github, the official repository is available at https://gitlab.com/shuhao/towncrier.
+**Note: if you're viewing this on Github, the official repository is available at https://gitlab.com/shuhao/towncrier.
 The Github repository serves as a mirror.
+I try my best to keep these two in sync, but the gitlab version may be more recent.**

 Detailed documentations available here: WIP